clarive/clax/README.md

 * Reason:

-    Some system error, like file cannot be opened.
+    Some system error, like file cannot be saved.

 #### Example